New boiler costs, new boiler prices, new boiler deals and installation rates on new boilers in 2020

-Then you’re left with a new boiler that’s got issues with the system because it was power flushed when it didn’t really need to be flushed.
+Then you’re left with a new boiler that’s got issues with the system because it was power flushed when it didn’t need to be.

-A boiler flue is basically a big piece of pipe, which leads from the boiler to the outside of your property.
+A boiler flue is a big piece of pipe, that leads from the boiler to the outside .

-This makes sure that the flue gases and condensation are pumped outside and not into your own face.
-Pretty important, right??
+The flue makes sure that the flue gases and condensation are pumped outside and not into your face.

 Most of the time, the flue is going to leave your home horizontally, which means that there are no extra expenses.